The meeting of Marius Sestier and H. Walter Barnett

 Cato includes a very generous survey of Walter Barnet, [sic] but the statements are somewhat wide of the facts.
 His connection with the introduction of the [Lumiere] Motion Picture to Australia was purely accidental.
 Monsieur Sestier and his wife were fellow passengers with Barnett on a M.M. steamer, Sestier having been appointed sole concessionaire for the introduction for the instrument to Australia.

 Cato, born in 1889, was only seven years old at the time these events putatively occurred.
-In 1909, in London, he was hired as an operator by H. Walter Barnett, and all or most of what he learned about Sestier and the first Australian movies would have been told to him by Barnett - obviously with Barnett's biases.
+In 1909, in London, he was hired as an operator by H. Walter Barnett, and most of what he learned about Sestier and the first Australian movies would have been told to him by Barnett – obviously with Barnett's biases.
 Furthermore, his book was published 45 years after his time with Barnett, and possibly the details were not well-remembered when written about.
-Cato's story cannot be considered reliable.
-(He didn't even know Sestier's forename, an error that has polluted much, and continues to pollute, subsequent writing.)
+Cato's version of events cannot be considered accurate.
+(He didn't even know Sestier's forename.)

 The passenger list for the Yarra notes that Sestier and wife were passengers (presumably just for Bombay) but there is no mention of Barnett.
 The Yarra left Bombay on 2 July 1896 for various ports on the way to Yokohama, Japan; again there is no Barnett amongst the passengers listed.14